 Similar to past years, student drivers will be assigned a parking spot once school begins.
 If a student is late to school they will buzz at the main entrance doors and will be provided further instructions by office staff.

 Students will proceed straight to their classroom and sit at their assigned desk.
 At the beginning of the school day, attendance and student temperatures will be taken.
 If a student has a fever in excess of 100.4 degrees COVID protocols will apply.
+See parking map above.

 If a student’s ride does not arrive by 4 p.m., extended care policies and procedures will apply.
-Details will be communicated at a later date.

 Check-in and check-out procedures